0reome1ster/Linus/README.md

 # Linus

-This respository serves as supplementary resources to follow along my blog posts about writing Linux rootkits.
+This respository serves as supplementary resources to follow along my [blog posts]() about developing Linux rootkits.

 > [!WARNING]
 > **Disclaimer:** This is intended for **educational** and **research** purposes only.
 Using this for any malicious activity is strictly prohibited.
 I (the author) am not responsible for any misuse, damage, or harm caused by this respository and its code.